 Whether you are about to take a long trip home or to head out on a grand adventure traveling with kids can be a bit daunting.
 I admit, with four kids ages 2-16, traveling can sometimes be trying, but I have never regretted a trip.
 Annually on average we take six flights with the entire family that are between 10-14 hours.
-Trust me when I say you can find peanut butter and diapers in Cambodia, Egypt, and the Czech Republic.
+Trust me when I say you can find peanut butter and diapers in Cambodia, Egypt, and Goa.
 Traveling with kids is great if you are prepared and pace yourself.
 Please add your advice in the comments section below.

 20 Tips For Traveling With Kids